-This month, I want to share some thoughts and insights on the importance of peer support services in healthcare, as well as other systems where peer supporters can be integrated.
+This month, we are sharing thoughts and insights on the importance of peer support services in healthcare, as well as other systems where peer supporters can be integrated.
 As the impact of the COVID-19 pandemic continues to be felt across the U.S. and around the world and folks struggle with the fallout, we are seeing an increased need for mental health and substance use disorder services and supports.

 COVID-19 mental health impacts